8ctopus/apache-php-fpm-alpine/README.md

 # start container in detached mode on Windows in cmd
 start /B docker-compose up

-# start container in detached mode on linux and mac in shell
+# start container in detached mode on linux, mac and mintty
 docker-compose up &

 # view logs